jiang54/CoronaVirus-Dashboard/README.md

 Data transformation was done in Excel and the dataset was loaded into Qlik Sense for Visualization.

-The datasets:

-- `WHO-COVID-19-global-data` which has `8 columns and 280134 rows` of observation

 Possible KPIs include(but not limited to):
 - Overall Cumulatives